twisted-chisels/flutter_mentions/README.md

 **FlutterMention**

 - `mentions: List<Mention>` - List of Mention that the user is allowed to triggered.
-- `suggestionPosition: SuggestionPosition` - Suggestion modal position, can be alligned to [Top] or [Bottom].
 - `onMentionAdd: Function(Map<String, dynamic>)` - Triggers when the suggestion was added by tapping on suggestion.
 - `suggestionListHeight: double` - Max height for the suggestion list.
 Defaults for 300.0.
 - `onMarkupChanged: Function(String)` - A Functioned which is triggered when ever the input changes but with the markup of the selected mentions.